iharob/apache-ws/README.md

 The motivation to implement this like I did, is that apache handles HTTP for us so the handshake process is rather simple and also because Apache takes care of the TCP connection for us, so this was simple to implement and it is simple to use.
 Not to mention, that the underlying software that handles the most important part is fairly reliable and robust.

-To activate the module you just need to add a handler to your [apache directory configuration](http://httpd.apache.org/docs/current/mod/core.html#directory), for example
+To activate the module you just need to use the [LoadModule](https://httpd.apache.org/docs/2.4/mod/mod_so.html) Apache2 configuration directive and add a handler to your [apache directory configuration](http://httpd.apache.org/docs/current/mod/core.html#directory), for example

     <Directory /var/www/public_html>
         AddHandler websocket .ws